 - Bonus: Theth, Albania travel tips + tidbits

 If you’re thinking of visiting this remote mountain town (and I strongly recommend that you do) use this guide to discover where to hike, what to budget, and everything you need to know before you go.

-No Theth guide is complete without explaining how to get there.
-Unlike most other vacation destinations, the options to get to Theth are kind of strange.
+No Theth guide is complete without explaining how to get from Shkoder to Theth.
+Unlike most other vacation destinations, the way to get to Theth are kind of strange.

-Some people carry them on the 8 hour walk, others leave them in Shkoder, and others hire a horse to pack them on for the trek.
-All of that is to much for me, and we simply took the mini-bus to Theth and spent a day hiking from Theth to Valbona Peak and back.
+Some people carry them on the eight-hour walk, others leave them in Shkoder, and others hire a horse to pack them on for the trek.
+All of that is too much for me, and we simply took the mini-bus to Theth and spent a day hiking from Theth to Valbona Peak and back.
 We got the exact same views with zero hassle, so it’s a better choice in my opinion.

 View of the valley on our drive into Theth National Park

-If you’re looking for a mountain vacation on a budget, Theth is undoubtedly the place.
+If you’re looking for a mountain vacation on a budget, Theth, Albania is the place.

 Important to note: Bring cash!
 I didn’t specifically search for an ATM in Theth during our stay but I would be very surprised if there is one.

 I knew I was about to be wowed when we stopped for this view on the drive into Theth!